FelixNg21/rtsp-object-detection/README.md

 This tutorial can be found [here](https://github.com/akash-agni/Real-Time-Object-Detection/blob/main/Object_Detection_Youtube.py).
 I adapted this script to work with an RTSP stream.
 This script had the best performance which I attribute to the lack of use of a local server.

+# Refactor (`refactor` branch, now merged into `main`)
+Code was refactored to be more modular and easier to read.
+Threading and multiprocessing were also explored to see if performance could be improved.
+But it appears that the bottleneck is the inference time of the YOLO model, which I am not currently able to improve upon.

+Since this project was meant to be deployable on a low powered device, it looks like I've hit a dead end.
+I looked into [Frigate](https://github.com/blakeblackshear/frigate) which is a much more robust and developed solution and the way they minimize computational load is to perform motion masks firsts before running object detection.
+This is likely the route I will take in the future.

 # Working model
 This brings me to the latest iteration of the project, which heavily depends on another GitHub [repo](https://github.com/mrlt8/docker-wyze-bridge) that provides a nice UI to browse a feed from all my Wyze cameras,